zhumaniyaz17/finalexam/anarC04.md

-Which of this OS is created by Linus Torvald?
+Which of this OS is created by Linus Torvalds?
 Windows
 Linux
 Ubuntu